Matt Bell (author)

+Matt Bell (born August 29, 1980) is an American writer.
+He is the author of Appleseed (2021), How They Were Found (2010), and Cataclysm Baby (2012).
+His stories have been anthologized in The Best American Mystery Stories, Best American Fantasy, and 30 Under 30: an Anthology of Innovative Fiction by Younger Writers.

+Early life and education

+Bell grew up in Hemlock, Michigan.
+He received a BA in English from Oakland University and an MFA in Fiction from Bowling Green State University.

+Career

-Matt Bell (born August 23, 1980) is an American writer.
-He is the author of Appleseed (2021), How They Were Found (2010) and Cataclysm Baby (2012).
-He received his BA from Oakland University and his MFA from Bowling Green State University.
-In 2012, he took a position as an assistant professor in the English department at Northern Michigan University, and currently teaches in the English department at Arizona State University.
+In 2012, he took a position as an assistant professor in the English department at Northern Michigan University.
+He currently teaches in the English department at Arizona State University, where he directs the ASU Worldbuilding Initiative.

 Bell is the senior editor at Dzanc Books, as well as the founding editor of The Collagist, a monthly online literary magazine.
-His short fiction has also appeared in numerous literary magazines, including Conjunctions, Hayden's Ferry Review, Gulf Coast, Guernica, Willow Springs, Unsaid, and American Short Fiction.
-His stories have been anthologized in The Best American Mystery Stories, Best American Fantasy, and 30 Under 30: an Anthology of Innovative Fiction by Younger Writers.
+His short fiction has also appeared in numerous literary magazines, including Conjunctions, Hayden's Ferry Review, Gulf Coast, Guernica, Willow Springs, Unsaid, The New York Times, Esquire, Tin House, Fairy Tale Review, Orion, and American Short Fiction.

-Reception

-How They Were Found was reviewed favorably in The Believer, American Book Review, and The Rumpus.
-At HTMLGiant, Kyle Minor wrote that "Matt Bell has built a national reputation on his own terms, completely outside the support system of New York publishing, on the strength of his stories and novellas, which are wholly original and singularly his own.
+Bell's short story collection How They Were Found was reviewed favorably in multiple publications including The Believer, The Rumpus, TriQuarterly, and American Book Review.
+At HTMLGIANT, Kyle Minor wrote: "Matt Bell has built a national reputation on his own terms, completely outside the support system of New York publishing, on the strength of his stories and novellas, which are wholly original and singularly his own.
 He is that rare sort of writer whose work the reader would recognize even if were published anonymously.
 It is formally daring, high-stakes, languaged-up stuff, and (lucky us!), the best of it has finally been collected at book length."

+His first novel, In the House upon the Dirt between the Lake and the Woods, was a finalist for the 2014 Young Lions Fiction Award.
+It was an Indies Choice Adult Debut Book of the Year Honor Recipient and the winner of the Paula Anderson Book Award.

-Cleveland Review of Books reviewed Appleseed: A Novel, calling Bell's prose "visceral and sensuous" as it explored humanity's "narrow, immediate, and self-serving worldview."
+Bell's third novel, Appleseed, was shortlisted for the 2022 Ursula K. Le Guin Prize for Fiction.
+It was a 2021 New York Times Notable Book and a Philadelphia Inquirer Best Book of the Year.
+Cleveland Review of Books called the book's prose "visceral and sensuous" as it explored humanity's "narrow, immediate, and self-serving worldview."

+His next novel, Penitent, is forthcoming in 2028 from Doubleday Books.